 - Suspension: On paper the S18 has an extra 30mm of vertical travel, 100mm vs 70mm on the V10.
 Both the S18 & V11 have air suspension that can be adjusted according to the Rider’s weight and/or ride performance.
-On paper advantage goes to King Song.
+The S18 has a superior suspension system.

-- Battery & Range: the Inmotion V11 packs in an additional 20x LG M50T/18.75Wh 21700 type battery cells within the internal motor cavity, this compares with the S18’s 60x cells of the same type.
-All other factors being equal, the V11 should yield an addition 12 miles of range.
+- Battery & Range: the Inmotion V11 packs in an additional 20x LG M50T/18.75Wh 21700 type battery cells within the shell, this compares with the S18’s 60x cells of the same type.
+All other factors being equal, the V11 has greater range

 - Retractable/folding Handle: here the two models have adopted very different solutions for their trolley handle: the V11 has an external ‘scorpion’ style, which appears improved over the earlier V10/V5F type, while the S18 has the retractable telescopic rails extend through the Wheel’s body, similar to earlier models.
-From the standpoint of efficiency, the Inmotion V11 appears to use the internal body space more efficiently.
+The S18s handle is better centered, but is also more fragile.

 - Lighting: both designs have jettisoned the typical side LED atmospheric light-show of models, in favour of dramatically increased headlight—in the case of Inmotion, taillight too—luminosity.
 The S18 has a unique high-beam/low-beam headlight, that dips when there’s an oncoming light source.
 Both the S18 & V11 offer substantially higher illumination than found on earlier models.

-- Weight: in this category, the King Song S18 has a clear advantage in being 11lb lighter than the V11.
+- Weight: in this category, the King Song S18 has a clear advantage in being 4.5lb lighter than the V11.

-- Misc: there are unique features found on both models; for instance, the V11 has an integrated folding stand, to keep the Wheel upright; while the S18 will be shipping with a fanless 2.5A/84v charger as standard equipment.
-Each Wheel is fitted with XL >9″ grippy pedals & the lift for motor disengagement function.
+- Misc: there are unique features found on both models, the V11 has an integrated folding stand, to keep the Wheel upright, each comes with the same 2.5A/84V XVE fanless charger & are fitted with large >9″ grippy pedals & the lift for motor disengagement function.